inveniosoftware/invenio-records-rest/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Invenio-Records-Rest could always use more documentation, whether as part of the
+Invenio-Records-REST could always use more documentation, whether as part of the
-official Invenio-Records-Rest docs, in docstrings, or even on the web in blog posts,
+official Invenio-Records-REST docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback